 According to Dr. Budik: “dogs who are relatively healthy can go three, four, five days without food, many even longer than that.
 However, water is the issue.
 Even healthy animals can only go a few days without water”.

-If a dog has gone three days without drinking water, then that dog will be in very poor health and will require immediate hydration as well as medical intervention.
+If a dog has gone three days without drinking water, then that dog will be in very poor health and will require immediate hydration as well as a medical intervention.
 This is a must if you want to avoid long-term damage.

 Bradley Harris, DVM, of BluePearl Veterinary Partners, says that dogs with short noses like Pugs and Bulldogs are more susceptible to heat-related conditions.
 If you’re an owner of one, you need to make sure that your dog is always hydrated.
 Other dogs that may be in heightened danger of dehydration include puppies and senior dogs.